rdarder/seamful/README.md

 ```

-You can actually use the container anywhere in your application, but it's recommended to use it only in the entry points.
-Every class that explicitly uses a container will be harder to use in a different use case.
+You can actually use the application anywhere in your application, but it's recommended to use it only in the entry points.
+Every class that explicitly uses a application will be harder to use in a different use case.

-This application can run as-is in production, but it can also be used in integration tests, where the container can be configured to provide a different implementation of some of those resources.
+This application can run as-is in production, but it can also be used in integration tests, where the application can be configured to provide a different implementation of some of those resources.
 Let's imagine that the `PaymentsRepository` uses a database that we wish not to use in our integration tests.
 We can create a test_double:

 ```python
 class InMemoryPaymentsRepository(PaymentsRepository):